odys-z/Anclient/docsphinx/source/starter/jsample.rst

 1. download the latest archive from `release section <https://github.com/odys-z/semantic-jserv/releases>`_.

 The zip file is a working sample project source for quick start.
-Unzip it to local file system.
+Unzip it to the local file system.

 2. import eclipse project